Exact Exploratory Bi-factor Analysis: A Constraint-based Optimisation Approach: Simulation Study

 where $K$ is the number of factors in the exploratory factor analysis model, and $l_{K}^{e} = l(\hat \Lambda \hat \Lambda^{\top}+\Psi(\hat \psi);S)$ with $\hat \Lambda$ and $\hat \psi$ from \eqref{eq:efa}.
 As the number of factors in the exploratory factor analysis model equals the number of group factors plus one, we choose $K$ from the candidate set $\mathcal K = \{G+1: G\in \mathcal G\}$.
 Let $\hat K = \argmin_{K\in \mathcal K} ~\text{BIC}_K^e.$ Then the estimate of $G$ by exploratory factor analysis is $\hat G = \hat K-1$.
 The selection accuracy is evaluated by the selection correctness (SC) criterion, defined as $\mathbf{1}(\hat{G} = G^*)$, where $\hat G$ is obtained using the proposed method in Section~\ref{subsec:selection} or under the exploratory factor analysis model described above.

-We conduct simulations under four settings, with $(J,G^*) \in \{(15,3),(30,5)\}$ and $N \in \{500,2000\}$.
-The same data generation model in Study I is used.
-Under each setting, 100 independent simulations are performed.
+We conduct simulations under four settings, with $(J,G^*) \in \{(15,3),(30,5)\}$ and $N \in \{500,2000\}$ and the data generation models being the same exact bi-factor models in Study I. For each setting, 100 independent simulations are performed.
 The results are given in Table~\ref{tab:std2}, where the column indicated by $\bar G$ reports the average value of $\hat G$.
-We see that both methods can select the number of factors reasonably well, with their accuracy being 100\% when $G^* = 3$ for both sample sizes and when $G^* = 5$ for the larger sample size $N=2000$.
+We see that both methods can select the number of factors reasonably well, with their accuracy being 100\% when $G^* = 3$ for both sample sizes. {When $G^* = 5$ and the sample size $N=2000$, the proposed method achieves an accuracy of 100\%, and the exploratory factor analysis method achieves an accuracy of 99\%}.
 This is not surprising, given that the BIC has asymptotic consistency in selecting the number of factors under both models.
-When $G^* = 5$ and for the smaller sample size $N=500$, which is the most challenging setting, the proposed method achieves an accuracy of 93\%, while that of the exploratory factor analysis method is only 81\%.
-It suggests that the proposed method has a better performance in smaller sample settings.
+It is worth noting that, when $G^* = 5$ and for the smaller sample size $N=500$, which is the most challenging setting, the proposed method achieves an accuracy of 98\%, {while that of the exploratory factor analysis method is zero.
+More precisely, the exploratory factor analysis method selects $G =4$ in all the replications.} It suggests that the proposed method has an advantage in smaller sample settings.
 This result is expected, as the exploratory factor analysis method doesn't utilize the information about the bi-factor structure.
 Consequently, it overestimates the number of parameters, which leads to a larger penalty term and, subsequently, a tendency to under-select $G$.